h1alexbel/h1alexbel.github.io/about-me.md

 I'm Aliaksei Bialiauski (Russian:
 <span lang="ru" xml:lang="ru">Алексей Беля́вский</span>),
-a Integration Developer, Architect.
+an Integration Developer, Architect.

 Update: Since July 2022 I'm work as Kotlin/Java SDE at [```Solvd```](http://solvd.com).

-I am a **Passionate Software Engineer** with strong background in distributed parallel/reactive systems, and object-oriented analysis and design with Java.
+I am a **Passionate Software Engineer** with a strong background in distributed parallel/reactive systems, and object-oriented analysis and design with Java.
 I [**write**](https://github.com/h1alexbel)
 mostly in Java.
 And, I am a [**founder**](/pets.html) and active contributor of a few open source projects.